 Whether they are dealing with pain that is difficult to treat or maybe just want to come off pharmaceuticals or avoid surgery, they most definitely need to think about trying a course of CBD hemp oil to treat the pain before resorting to trying other remedies which can be harmful to the body.

-CBD is a non-toxic substance that has no known ill effects.
+CBD is a non-toxic substance that has few side effects.
+These side effects can include (for ingested CBD)4:

 This alone, as far as I’m concerned, means it should be placed in a distinctly different category of medicinal products to pharmaceutical chemical drugs that are available for pain management and have a lot of side effects.